 If you are not satisfied with the response to your submission, then contact xxx, ICANN staff members.

-If at any time, you feel the need to speak to other members of ICANN management, you may contact the President of ICANN.

 You shall report any actions that you believe may violate our policy no matter how slight the actions might seem.

-ICANN Staff will investigate the report and then take prompt, appropriate remedial action.
-ICANN will protect the confidentiality of individual(s) reporting suspected violations of the incident(s).
+ICANN Staff [or the appropriate body] will investigate reports and take prompt, appropriate remedial action.
+ICANN will protect the confidentiality of individual(s) reporting suspected violations of the incident(s) to the extent permissible and with due regard for procedural fairness.

-The reporting individual will not be penalized or retaliated against for reporting improper conduct, harassment, discrimination, retaliation, or other actions which they that you believe may violatee this policy.
+Individuals must act in good faith when reporting improper conduct, harassment, discrimination, retaliation, or other actions which they suspect violate this policy.
+The first goal of the policy is to support a consensus approach to conflict resolution, and to end unwanted behavior.

+[Need a clause here written by the lawyers that protects the rights of the accused person or persons, and provides some kind of sanctions for malicious reports.
+Again, since this is a volunteer multi-stakeholder organization, it is not clear what sanction exists except to ban from meetings/activities in extreme cases.]

-ICANN is serious about enforcing this policy against harassment during ICANN related events and conferences.
-Persons who violate this policy are subject to removal from the current and/or future event(s) and conference(s).
+Persons who violate this policy may be subject to removal from the current and/or future event(s) and conference(s).

-ICANN is unable to resolve a potential policy violation unless we know about it.
-You are responsible for reporting possible policy violations to ICANN in order to take appropriate actions to address the concerns.

 ICANN Staff Responsibility